Best Things To Do In Binibeca, Menorca

 Menorca | ©Steve.

-Binibeca is a fishing village that visionary entrepreneurs built a few decades ago, to give more tourist impulse to the island of Menorca, and what a success!
-Its peculiar construction attracts the attention of tourists from all over the world every summer, who include this village in their list of things to do in Menorca.
+Binibeca is a fishing village that visionary entrepreneurs built a few decades ago to give more tourist impulse to the island of Menorca and they succeeded.
+Its peculiar construction attracts the attention of tourists from all over the world, who include this locality among the most attractive villages of the island.

-The initial intention of these entrepreneurs was to attract intellectuals and artists to get inspiration.
-Today it has become the center of attraction for professional photographers.
-Now you know, if you go to Menorca, Binibeca is a must-see that you can't forgive yourself for missing.
+The initial intention of these businessmen was to attract intellectuals and artists looking for a place of inspiration.
+Today, it has become a center of attraction for professional photographers.
+Now you know, if you go to Menorca, Binibeca is a must-see.

-1. Walk through its narrow streets and alleys
+1. Walk through the narrow streets and alleys of Binibeca.

-Another feature that will catch your attention in this tour is the delicacy with which its streets were made.
-The cobblestone passages that run through the entire population give it a much more classical air that reminds us of the Greek islands with the same details.
-All these characteristics will make you love every space you walk through Binibeca, without forgetting the beautiful views of the sea that can be seen from the stairs and corridors.
+Another feature that will draw your attention to this tour is the delicacy with which its streets were made.
+The cobblestone passages that run through the entire town give it a much more classic air that reminds us of the Greek islands with the same details.
+All these features will make you love every space you walk through Binibeca, without forgetting the beautiful views of the sea that can be seen from the stairs and corridors.

 Binibeca Church| ©Fani